ericwikman/cinque.xyz/docs/src/Years/1982/Reviews/Reviews.md

 - [page 70](https://archive.org/details/InterfaceAge198212/page/n71/mode/2up?view=theater)
 - Short blurb on LogiCalc
 - Can use the full 0.5M-byte memory on the Corvus Concept
-- When monitor is in hotizontal mode it displays a grid of 11 by 38
+- When monitor is in horizontal mode it displays a grid of 11 by 38
 - When monitor is in vertical mode it displays a grid of 54 by 8
 - The above two notes are when the cell size is 10 characters wide